 Curry powder is a spice traditionally used in India and Indian cooking.
 It most likely made its way into the Caribbean during the spice trade.

-Cumin has a role in digestion and immunity.
+Cumin, (which is found in curry powder), has a role in digestion and immunity.
 It is full of anti-inflammatory properties.
-Chili builds immunity and metabolism and there a whole host of benefits of fenugreek, which includes inducing milk production in lactating moms and anti-inflammatory effect.
+Chili builds immunity and metabolism and there are a whole host of benefits of fenugreek, which include inducing milk production in lactating moms and an anti-inflammatory effect.

 So besides the fact that curry powder tastes good, the spice is a nutritional power house!
 You should just call it “powdered gold”.

 Traditionally, a recipe like coconut curry shrimp would be served on top a bed of with rice.
 But, I’m going for a non-inflammatory effect, so I recommend serving it with cilantro cauliflower rice.
 Curry powders vary from manufacturer to manufacturer so, the best thing to do is to try a few varieties and see which one you like best.
 Check out my Amazon shop to see which one made my list.

 - 1 pound raw shrimp (peeled and deveined)

 - 1 tsp dried thyme (1 tbsp fresh thyme)

 - 1 Scotch Bonnet pepper or other preferred pepper